MichelleCorrigan/health-compass/README.md

 In settings.py
 1. Add ['app_name.heroku.com', 'localhost'] to  `ALLOWED_HOSTS`
-2. Add the key value of: `DISABLE_COLLCETSTATIC`  and set it to 1.
+2. Add the key value of: `DISABLE_COLLECTSTATIC`  and set it to 1.
 When you have  staticfiles to push then remove this variable
 3. Set `DEBUG = 'DEVELOPMENT' in os.environ`

 Commit and push these changes to GitHub